ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d1 - d - VCS - Git intro.md

 Topics:
 - what is git & why it is useful.
+  - keep track of changes
+  - share code with other developers & integrate changes
 - initialize a repo: `git init`
 - create a file: `touch index.html`
 - create a file: `touch about.html`